tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The `domains` array includes specific FQDNs and zones that are either accessible using specific proxy (for rules with non-empty `proxies` array) or non-accessible through any proxies (for rules with empty `proxies` array).
-Only wildcard prefix (`*.`) is allowed.
+Wildcards are allowed only as prefixes (`*.`).
 A wildcard prefix is used to indicate matching entire domains or subdomains instead of specific hostnames.
 Note that this can be used to match multiple levels of subdomains.
 For example "\*.example.com" matches "internal.example.com" as well as "www.public.example.com".
 Entries that include the wildcard prefix also MUST be treated as if they match